shubhamksawant/flashcard/README.md

 To contribute new questions:
 1. Choose the appropriate topic directory
-2. Edit the questions.json file
+2. Create or edit the questions.py file
-3. Ensure proper JSON formatting
+3. Follow the Python questions format
 4. Submit a pull request

 ## License